 As part of our reward reviews, we regularly undertake pay analysis to ensure we meet our commitment to pay all colleagues in line with their level and experience, and at a competitive and fair market rate.

-We were proud to be the first luxury retailer and manufacturer to achieve accreditation as a UK real Living Wage employer by the Living Wage Foundation and are dedicated to the promotion and adoption of the UK real Living Wage within our own operations.
+We were proud to be the first luxury retailer and manufacturer to achieve accreditation as a UK real Living Wage employer by the Living Wage Foundation and are dedicated to the promotion of the UK real Living Wage within our own operations.

 In April 2024, we implemented a pay increase of 12% for approximately 1,000 colleagues in the UK.
 This increase was above the recommended 10% real Living Wage increase.
+In April 2025, we again implemented a pay increase above the real Living Wage increase.

 We are also dedicated to the promotion and adoption of the UK real Living Wage across our supply chain.
 Our longest-standing supplier, Johnstons of Elgin, the manufacturer of Burberry’s Heritage Cashmere Scarves, also holds the Living Wage Employer accreditation.